Kanbanboards IV–shaping stuff up

 Remove unused stuff

 OK – I love the MvcScaffolding ideas but, as I wrote here, I’m having some trouble with the code it’s generating.
 In this case – I’m not even sure that I will need all the views and controller methods.
-Maybe I would have been better of by just generating the repository.
+Maybe I would have been better off by just generating the repository.

 Not use crying over that – I’ll just remove the views and action methods of the controller that I’m not using.
 So under Views/Kanbanboard I removed all the .cshtml (Razor) files except the Index.cshtml which is the page we’re using.